itsdanielmatos/mscs-face-api/README.md

 * [Node.js](https://nodejs.org/) - Open source server framework.
 * [axios](https://www.npmjs.com/package/axios) - Promise based HTTP client for the browser and node.js.

-## Versioning

-I used [GitHub](https://github.com/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/itsdanielmatos/mscs-face-api/tags).

 ## Authors

 * **Daniel Matos**